Reflective Teacher’s Forum: a Guided Support Group for ESOL Practitioners

 This course is open to both new and experienced teachers.
 No prerequisites.

-Judy Trupin has been involved in adult education for more than 20 years as a teacher, curriculum developer, trainer, and administrator.
-She has taught all levels of ESOL from literacy through advanced.
-Currently, she is an ESOL professional developer at the LAC where she leads workshops, curriculum development projects, and the LAC’s TESLA and TEALL certificate programs.
-She also teaches in the Queens Public Library ESOL program, where she wrote a health literacy curriculum for ESOL beginners and developed an ESOL computer literacy curriculum.
-A national trainer for the BEST Plus test, she holds an M.S. in TESOL and is co-author of chapters in two publications: New Ways in Teaching Adults and New Ways in Teaching Content-Based Instruction.
+Judy Trupin has been an ESOL adult educator for more than 25 years, and has worked as a teacher, curriculum developer, trainer, and administrator.
+She has taught all levels of ESOL from basic literacy through advanced.
+Currently, Judy is the lead ESOL professional developer at the LAC where she conducts workshops and curriculum development projects, and leads the LAC’s TESLA and TEALL certificate programs.
+Judy is a nationally certified trainer for the BEST Plus assessment, holds New York State K-12 ESOL certification and an M.S. in Teaching ESOL, and is co-author of chapters in two publications: New Ways in Teaching Adults and New Ways in Teaching Content-Based Instruction.

 To learn more about the content of the RTF course, please contact Judy Trupin at 212.803.3348 or email@example.com.